FDKost/PetProj/README.md

 ---

-### ❌I create a new user and I cant order anything:
+### ✅I create a new user and I cant order anything:

-1. go to url localhost:8080/**profile** and enter location address;
-2. go to url localhost:8080/**order** and add something to your cart.

-This happens because when we creating a **new user**, he dont have a personal address, therefore application cant create order.
-Will fix in future.
+    SOLVED

 ### ✅ I cant update personal address at my profile: